joshpoll/my-little-dfta-blogpost/post.md

 source (if there is one) is the current state of the DFA.
 The target is the state the DFA will transition into.

-This DFA graph is useful for evaluating input words, since you can traverse edges to advance the state of the machine.
+This DFA graph is useful for evaluating input words, since you can simulate the execution of a DFA by traversing the edges of the graph.

 ## DFTAs: Discrete Finite *Tree* Automata